Emergency kit supplies to include

 Weather can also create safety challenges that require more emergency car items or special driving skills for snow and ice.
 Considerations for summer driving also need to be made and may require different emergency kit items.

-And always make sure you keep your vehicle maintained.
+And always keep your tires and vehicle maintained.

 Office emergency kit